 Pour in a couple tablespoons of the plant milk and whisk until a uniform, thick texture is achieved.
 Raise the heat to medium and continue to to add the liquid slowly, a few tablespoons at a time, whisking between additions.

 The sauce should be thickening up each time.
 If it’s not, you may need to turn the heat up just a bit.
+Avoid burning by continuously whisking.
 Keep adding small amounts of the milk until ¼ cup is left.

-When down to the last ¼ cup of milk, use a fork to thoroughly mix in the miso and then incorporate the miso mixture into the sauce by continuously whisking until the last addition thickens up the sauce.
+When down to the last ¼ cup of milk, use a fork to thoroughly mix the miso into the milk.
+Then pour the miso mixture into the sauce and keep whisking until the last addition thickens up the sauce.

 Debra’s Pro Tips

 - Get all ingredients ready and near the stove.
-You’ll be whisking almost constantly during the process of making this vegan bechamel.
+You’ll be whisking almost constantly during the process of making this white sauce without time to look for what you need.

 - Whisk, whisk, whisk some more to keep lumps from forming.